Keiji Inafune

 Inafune then moved onto the position of producer with his first title being Mega Man 8 in 1996.
 In addition to being the producer for Mega Man X4, the three Mega Man Legends games, the Mega Man Zero series, the Mega Man Battle Network and Mega Man Star Force series and Mega Man ZX and Advent, Inafune was also a producer of the Lost Planet, Dead Rising and Onimusha series.
 In 2006, he was promoted to Senior Corporate Officer of Research & Development.
 In 2010, he became Global Head of Production at Capcom.

 He left Capcom in late 2010, and later founded his own companies Comcept, and Intercept.
 He also became Representative Director of DiNG, a mobile game studio.
 Intercept worked on the game Kaio: King of Pirates which was announced in 2011 and cancelled in 2015.
 While at Comcept, Inafune oversaw work on such games as Mighty No. 9, Soul Sacrifice, and the unreleased Red Ash: The Indelible Legend.
 In 2017, Comcept was purchased and became a subsidiary of Level-5, becoming Level-5 Comcept.
+In March 2025, it was revealed that Inafune left Level-5 after 7 years in the company.